 What is the definition of astigmatism?

-In order to see clearly, the eye must be able to focus light into a single plane at the retinal surface.
+In order to see clearly, the eye must be able to focus light into a single plane at the surface of the retina.
 The word astigmatism comes from the Greek "a" meaning "without" and "stigma" meaning "spot."
 In astigmatism, a point (or spot) of light is focused at two different planes, causing blurred vision.
-An optical system (or eye) without astigmatism is called spherical and has only one focus for all rays of light.
+An optical system (or eye) without astigmatism is called "spherical" and has only one plane of focus for all rays of light.
 An optical system with astigmatism is one in which rays that propagate in two perpendicular planes have different foci.
 For example, if an optical system with astigmatism is used to form an image of a plus sign, the vertical and horizontal lines will never be in focus at the same time, since they are in sharp focus at two distinctly different distances from the plus sign.

 In an eye without astigmatism, the surface of the cornea is shaped like a sphere the way a ping-pong ball is, where all the curves are the same.
 This is called a spherical surface.
-In an eye with astigmatism, the surface of the cornea is shaped more like a football, where there are two different surface curves located 90 degrees apart.
-This is called a toric surface.
+In an eye with astigmatism, the surface of the cornea is shaped more like the bottom of a spoon, where there are two different surface curves located 90 degrees apart.
+This is called an astigmatic or toric surface.

 There are various classification systems for astigmatism, based on the anatomical source of the astigmatism, the regularity/ irregularity of astigmatism, or the direction of astigmatism.

 Most astigmatism in the human eye has its source within the cornea, although there are irregularities of the lens that can lead to astigmatism, known as lenticular astigmatism.

 Most corneal astigmatism is regular, signifying that the cornea is most curved (steepest) 90 degrees away from the surface of the cornea that is the least curved (flattest) and that the transition from most curved to least curved surface occurs in a regular manner.
 Regular astigmatism can be corrected with glasses, toric soft lenses, rigid lenses, or refractive surgery.